ReactiveBayes/ReactiveMP.jl/README.md

 [pkgeval-img]: https://juliaci.github.io/NanosoldierReports/pkgeval_badges/R/ReactiveMP.svg
 [pkgeval-url]: https://juliaci.github.io/NanosoldierReports/pkgeval_badges/R/ReactiveMP.html

-# RxInfer
+# Reactive message passing engine

-ReactiveMP.jl is a Julia package that provides an efficient reative message passing based Bayesian inference engine on a factor graph.
-The package is a part of the user-friendly automatic Bayesian inference framework called [RxInfer](https://github.com/biaslab/RxInfer.jl).
+ReactiveMP.jl is a Julia package that provides an efficient reactive message passing based Bayesian inference engine on a factor graph.
+The package is a part of the bigger and user-friendly ecosystem for automatic Bayesian inference called [RxInfer](https://github.com/biaslab/RxInfer.jl).
 While ReactiveMP.jl exports only the inference engine, RxInfer provides convenient tools for model and inference constraints specification as well as routines for running efficient inference both for static and real-time datasets.

 # License